Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

 \paragraph{Metric spaces}

-In metric spaces, it is possible to come up with further criteria which ensure the regular variation property.
+In metric spaces, it is possible to establish further criteria ensuring the regular variation property.
 Recall that in this setting we work with the conventional case of Borel measures.

-We need the following lemma, which makes it possible to reduce checking vague convergence in \eqref{eq:vague-f} for Lipschitz functions from $\fC(\XX,\sS)$.
+We need the following lemma, which makes it possible to reduce the task of checking the vague convergence in \eqref{eq:vague-f} to Lipschitz functions in $\fC(\XX,\sS)$.

 \begin{lemma} Let $(\XX,\dmet)$ be a metric space with an ideal $\sS$.
-Assume that with each set $A$, the ideal $\sS$ contains the envelope for some $r>0$.
-Then $\mu_\gamma\vto\mu$ if and only if \eqref{eq:vague-f} holds for all 1-Lipschitz functions $f\in\fC(\XX,\sS)$. \end{lemma} \begin{proof} The necessity is immediate.
+Assume that, for each set $A\in\sS$, there exists $r>0$ such that the ideal $\sS$ contains its $r$-envelope Then $\mu_\gamma\vto\mu$ if and only if \eqref{eq:vague-f} holds for all 1-Lipschitz functions $f\in\fC(\XX,\sS)$. \end{lemma} \begin{proof} Necessity is immediate.
 We now prove sufficiency using the characterisation of vague convergence from Theorem~\ref{lemma:vVSw}(iii).
 Fix an $\eps>0$.
-The imposed condition on $\sS$ implies that $\sS$ is topologically consistent.
-Let $F$ be a closed set from $\sS$.
-By the assumption, $F^r\in\sS$ for some $r>0$.
-Choose $r$ such that $\mu(F^r)-\mu(F)<\eps$ and define Lipschitz function
+The condition imposed on $\sS$ implies that $\sS$ is topologically consistent.
+Let $F$ be a closed set in $\sS$.
+By assumption, $F^r\in\sS$ for some $r>0$.
+Choose $r$ such that $\mu(F^r)-\mu(F)<\eps$ (it exists by outer regularity of $\mu$), and define the Lipschitz function